 Although an at-home agent model offers many benefits to both employees and employers, it is not without its challenges.
 Perhaps the biggest being — how to motivate, drive optimal performance and engage a remote workforce?
 Sustainable engagement is what is required to ensure agents remain happy, want to stay with the company and are motivated to do more and do better.

-Gamification, which uses game mechanics such as points, badges, leaderboards, rewards and recognition, is an enabling technology that has gained popularity in recent years in contact centres.
-It is ideal for motivating desired behaviours and improving business outcomes, not just for on-site employees, but for at-home agents as well.
+Gamification, which uses game mechanics such as points, badges, leaderboards, rewards and recognition, is an enabling technology that has gained popularity in recent years in contact centers.
+It is ideal for motivating desired behaviors and improving business outcomes, not just for on-site employees, but for at-home agents as well.
 It also provides a long-term solution for initiating and sustaining engagement.
 Gamification can help right from the start.

 Leverage gamification for at-home agent onboarding

-Typically, immersing at-home call centre agents into the corporate culture can be a bit of a challenge.
+Typically, immersing at-home call center agents into the corporate culture can be a bit of a challenge.
 Not the case with gamification.
 During the pre-join period between acceptance of the job offer and the day an agent starts, a gamification platform can provide links to company newsletters, welcome videos and other new employee assets.
 The system can also track viewership and award points or badges to at-home agents that take the initiative to broaden their knowledge of the company, even before their first official day.
 As work-at-home agents become more familiar with the company culture they also begin to build a sense of community.

 Once new at-home agents officially start, you can continue to leverage gamification to get them up to speed, fast.
 From product and service modules to security and ethics training, gamification lets you track and reward early achievements.
 This raises the work-at-home agent’s level of confidence and motivates them to become fully productive in record time.
 Gamification can even be used to reward at-home agents for aptitude and usage of sales tools such as workforce management software and customer relationship management systems.
 There are benefits to companies as well.
 According to ERG, companies that have gamified the onboarding process have enjoyed a 48% boost in engagement as well as a 36% improvement in employee turnover.